Concussion Information for Patients and Families Booklet

 The Concussion Information for Patients and Families booklet is based on the Standards for Post-Concussion Care.
 This booklet has received broad stakeholder input, is user-friendly, easy to read, and has the information patients and families need to navigate through the healthcare system after experiencing a concussion at any age.
 Patients and families who read this booklet will be better equipped on getting the right care, at the right time, from the right provider.
 This booklet will also help patients ask the best questions around how their care is delivered.
 To read the booklet, visit: concussionsontario

-The Patient Version of the Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms was created to help adults and their families better manage concussion/mild traumatic brain injury (mTBI).
+The Patient Version of the Guideline for Concussion/Mild Traumatic Brain Injury & Prolonged Symptoms was created to help adults and their families better manage concussion/mild traumatic brain injury (mTBI).
 The guideline can be used by patients to streamline communication with healthcare providers about their care.
-This easy-to-read guideline covers getting a diagnosis, managing symptoms in the early phase (acute) and management in the longer recovery phase (persistent symptoms).
+This easy-to-read guideline covers getting a diagnosis, managing symptoms in the early phase (acute) and management in the longer recovery phase (prolonged symptoms).
 It is based on quality evidence-based research, the expertise of healthcare providers and the input of patients.
 To read the booklet, visit: braininjuryguidelines

 Patient Version of the INESSS-ONF Guideline